 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the E-P5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the E-P5 from Olympus.
+In contrast, the E-P5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-P5 was succeeded by the Olympus E-P7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus E-P5 better than the Sony RX1R II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.